skip to content

 • To meet the remunerated hours test, the corporation must have paid its employees for at least 5,500 hours per year in its current or previous taxation year.
 Where the number of hours worked falls below this threshold, the SBD rate will be reduced linearly when the number of hours paid per year falls between 5,000 and 5,500 hours.
 Where the hours are less than 5,000, no SBD will be available.

-• If a corporation in the MOP sector meets both the minimum proportion of activities test (over 25%) and the minimum number of remunerated hours test (over 5,000 hours), the SBD rate is equal to the greater of the rates calculated under the two tests
+• If a corporation in the MOP sector meets both the minimum proportion of activities test (over 25%) and the minimum number of remunerated hours test (over 5,000 hours), the SBD rate is equal to the greater of the rates calculated under the two tests.

 Newfoundland and Labrador

-• Rate on ABI up to the business limit decreased from 3% to 2.5% effective January 1, 2024.
+• The rate on ABI up to the business limit reduced from 3% to 2.5% effective January 1, 2024.

-2024 employer payroll tax
+2025 employer payroll tax

 Employer payroll tax